Skip to Main Content

 Defendants’ misrepresentations and scheme came to light through a series of corrective disclosures, which, together, caused the price of Mylan’s common stock to fall by over 50%.
 The complaint alleges that the relevant truth about Defendants’ deceptive conduct began to come to light in June 2018 when Bloomberg publicly revealed the FDA’s findings of Morgantown’s noncompliant manufacturing practices.
 The complaint alleges that investors continued to learn the truth of Mylan’s violative and deceptive manufacturing practices in subsequent disclosures in August 2018 and February and May 2019 that concerned the company’s efforts to remediate the Morgantown facility.

 In November 2020, Lead Plaintiff filed the 137-page complaint alleging Defendants’ violations of the securities laws.
 In January 2021, Defendants moved to dismiss the complaint.
 Following the completion of briefing on Defendants’ motion to dismiss and oral argument, on May 18, 2023, the Court issued an opinion and order denying the motion to dismiss in part.
-On June 20, 2023, Lead Plaintiff moved to clarify the Court’s opinion and order.
-On July 17, 2023, Defendants moved for judgment on the pleadings arguing that the claims sustained in the Court’s opinion and order fail as a matter of law.
-Lead Plaintiff’s motion to clarify and Defendants’ motion for judgment on the pleadings are currently pending before the Court.
+Defendants then moved for judgment on the pleadings arguing that Lead Plaintiff could not establish loss causation for claims sustained in the Court’s opinion and order, which Lead Plaintiff opposed.
+The Court accepted Lead Plaintiff’s arguments in a July 2025 ruling denying Defendants’ motion.

 Read Consolidated Class Action Complaint Here